 index bio contact

-Discipline 17.4 sound piece, 12:22 min, 2025
+17.4 sound piece, 12:22 min, 2025

-The piece was created for Traversées Sonores—a surround sound concert that I co-organized in Lyssningsrummet, Stockholm.
-The project translates to ‘Sonic Crossings’, and is an ongoing initiative to provide a platform for emerging artists working with sound.
+The piece was created for Traversées Sonores—an event I co-organized at Lyssningsrummet, Stockholm.
+The title translates to Sonic Crossings, an ongoing initiative supporting emerging artists working with sound.
 The concert was realized with the generous support of Royal Institute of Art, Stockholm and Institut Français de Suède.
-Other participating artists were Ash, Mari Mattsson and tm.
+Other participating artists included Ash, Mari Mattsson and tm.
+The event was later restaged during Nuit Blanche 2025 at the Swedish Institute in Paris.

-flute but not the master stereo channel sound installation, 02:53 min, 2024
+stereo channel sound installation, 02:53 min, 2024

 This sound piece is based on recordings where I blew through discarded metal tubes with my mouth.
 With the tubes’ varying tones, I create a composition that shifts between attack and release.
 In the exhibition, the piece was activated every ten minutes, with the speakers placed directly on the pipes to create a physical connection between the sound and its origin.
 Created for the exhibition Buss 501, a project by Nisse Bergman with Konstfrämjandet Västmanland.

-Närmre brottet /Approaching breach 4-channel sound installation,12.11 min, 2023
+4-channel sound installation,12.11 min, 2023

 Trailer